Matthew Rozsa discusses a type of ableism common among non-autistics.

 Matthew Rozsa discusses a struggle unique to autistic individuals in PhD programs.

-Matthew Rozsa discusses why people with Asperger’s Syndrome, and all so-called “misfits,” need to unite. — I’ve been writing about living with Asperger’s Syndrome for more than three years, and during that time I have received a curious response from many readers outside of the HFA (or high-functioning autism) community.
-Although many of them strongly identify…
+Matthew Rozsa discusses why people with Asperger’s Syndrome, and all so-called “misfits,” need to unite.—I’ve been writing about living with Asperger’s Syndrome for more than three years, and during that time I have received a curious response from many readers outside of the HFA (or high-functioning autism) community.
+Although many of them strongly identify with my…

 Matthew Rozsa discusses a broader lesson he has learned from having autism.